-Shorelands are not identified on the preceding plan designation maps within this Chapter.
+Shorelands are not identified on the plan maps within this Chapter.
 Identification of all such waterbodies is impractical on maps of the scale used in this plan.
 The DNR records on navigability and hydrology must be consulted in order to determine whether a specific stream or lake is likely to be navigable.
 These records are available in the Division of Mining, Land and Water in Anchorage.

-For further information on the state's navigability policy, go to http://www.dnr.state.ak.us/mlw/nav/nav_policy.htm
+For further information on the state's navigability policy, go to dnr.alaska.gov/mlw/nav/nav_policy.htm